Benni-Math/personal_projects/rust/README.md

 The root folder for my Rust projects.
 There is a lot of stuff here.
 Let's start with what is finished:

+Currently, my goals are to finish some basic linear algebra and group theory with `oxidized-algebra` (see branch `rust-matrix`) and to work through the 'Crust of Rust' series, read the Rustonomicon, and possibly work on the 'PNGme' project.
+That is to say that `rust-server`, `tcp`, `fun_with_trees`, and `too_many_linked_lists` are on hold

 ## Finished
  - `trpl`: work from 'The Rust Programming Language' book
  - `rustlings`: all of the Rustling exercises (see README in the folder)